 It is permitted to bring cold/hot drinks to the INDC plenum - but not food.
 The participants are requested to maintain cleanliness in the plenum and remove any cups and litter at the end of the lesson.

 Meeting with senior officials - When the Prime Minister, Minister of Defense, President or Chief of the General Staff enter they will be honored by rising.
-When other senior officials arrive, they will be greeted with the participants seated in their assigned places..
+When other senior officials arrive, they will be greeted with the participants seated in their assigned places.

-When addressing a senior speaker, the participants will introduce themselves and their parent organization.
+Schedules

-B. In the National Defense College - According to a principal day curriculum (may be modified on a weekly basis).
+In the National Defense College - According to a principal day curriculum (may be modified on a weekly basis).
 The INDC study day - basic schedule:

 08:30-10:00 - Lesson No.1.